 Most campuses have been involved in commuter demand management systems for several years in an effort to slow the growth of on-campus parking.
 Measures such as increased biking, walking, and use of public transportation have the combined benefit of reducing the need for campus parking and decreasing climate impact.

 The simplest solution to traffic congestion is to reduce the number of cars on the road.
 Beyond that, a mix of simple and complex roadway projects often has a dramatic impact on traffic congestion.
 Research campuses should partner with local municipalities, counties, and states to find the best solution to traffic congestion.
 Coordinating public transportation with remote park-and-ride parking lots can relieve traffic congestion in core areas of the campus.

 Leading Example: Cornell University Transportation Demand Management Program

-Cornell University Transportation Demand Management program is a model for other research campuses.
+Cornell University Sustainable Campus Transportation program is a model for other research campuses.
 The comprehensive program includes a variety of commuting options to limit single-occupant vehicles.
 It also entails incentives to appeal to as many staff and students as possible.

 Cornell partnered with local public transportation systems and other organizations.
 Program features include:

 Free public transportation on campus for faculty, staff, and first-year students.
 Public transportation is free to all students nights and weekends.